NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name/topic will be found.

 8. Miscellaneous.
 9 folders (ca. 35 items). ca. 1805-1940s.

-Included in this series are an art print (8:2) of a young girl titled “Carolina” and published by Currier and Ives, a ledger of unknown use (8:6), the minutes of the Smith Literary Society (8:7), and some Myrtle Armfield’s schoolwork (8:8).
+Of particular interest in this series is a pencil sketch of a house with a bridge that was made by Joseph H. Armfield while attending Miss Lina Porter’s school around 1889 (8:2).
+Also included are an art print of a young girl titled “Carolina” and published by Currier and Ives (8:2), a ledger of unknown use (8:6), the minutes of the Smith Literary Society (8:7), and some of Myrtle Armfield’s schoolwork (8:8).

 9. Photographs.
 17 folders (ca. 215 items). ca. 1860-ca. 1940.

 The majority of the photographs are individual or group portraits.
 Included are multiple images taken by the following Greensboro photographers or studios: Sidney L. Alderman, L.W.
 Andrews, L. Francis Hanes, J.A.
 Leonard and Wharton’s Art Gallery.
 The series also contains images by studios in Baltimore, Charlotte, Danville and Reidsville.

 The portraits of Armfield family members and their relatives are arranged by family name and include the Armfield (9:1-5, 9:7), Frazier (9:7), Iddings (9:9) and Wakefield (9:17) families.
 Notable photos show G. Will and Esther Armfield (9:2), Joseph and Vivian Armfield (9:3), Myrtle Armfield (9:5) and “Grandpa and Grandma Wakefield” (9:17).